Domaine Duverne

 Domaine Duverne Wines

-Marnes Bleues 0.79 ha of blue marnes 40 to 50 years old stainless steel.
+Marnes Bleues 0.79 ha of 20-30yo vines sat on blue marl and limestone rich in fossilised gryphaea.
+320-330 masl.
+Very slow whole bunch press before settling and fermenting at a cool 10 degrees for 10 months in stainless steel.
 MLF happens naturally during fermentation.
 Richer than Bruyeres, more white fruit and confit citrus characters allied to grapefruit acidity.
 Light and airy palate with weight on the finish

-Marnes Bleues 0.79 ha of blue marnes 40 to 50 years old stainless steel.
+Marnes Bleues 0.79 ha of 20-30yo vines sat on blue marl and limestone rich in fossilised gryphaea.
+320-330 masl.
+Very slow whole bunch press before settling and fermenting at a cool 10 degrees for 10 months in stainless steel.
 MLF happens naturally during fermentation.
 Richer than Bruyeres, more white fruit and confit citrus characters allied to grapefruit acidity.
 Light and airy palate with weight on the finish